Learn transformative Speech-Language Pathology

 Loading...

-Graduate students come to rehabilitation sciences because they love seeing patients heal, thrive and carry a new sense of optimism back home.
-These students need a well-rounded learning experience that will enable them to heal patients, clients and change lives.
-Thomas Jefferson University’s College of Rehabilitation Sciences, housed in one of the nation’s most respected clinical networks, provides countless opportunities to collaborate, research and practice in diverse clinical settings
+Graduate students pursue a career in rehabilitation sciences because they have a passion for helping individuals live life to their fullest.
+Students require a well-rounded learning experience that will enable them to work with individuals of all backgrounds and conditions to improve lives.
+Thomas Jefferson University’s College of Rehabilitation Sciences, housed in one of the nation’s most respected clinical networks, provides countless opportunities to collaborate, engage in research and practice in diverse clinical and community settings.

 The Master of Science in Speech-Language Pathology program is a two-year, 60-credit program designed to provide diverse academic and clinical experiences in communication sciences and disorders to ensure that graduates have the competencies to excel as independent clinicians and as members of collaborative clinical teams.